About the Honors Program

 Alternatives within the Foreign Literature Requirement:

 A. Two half courses of Anglo-Saxon (Old English).
-Students take English 102 and its continuation in English 103.
+Students can take English 102, and its continuation in English 103.

 B. One full or two half courses of continued study in a foreign language at the intermediate or advanced level.
 Students may use this option to undertake advanced study of the language they used to fulfill the college requirement.

-Sophomores and juniors exercising this option should note that the second half of a full course or the second of two half courses will count for their one related field course.
+Sophomores and juniors exercising this option should note that the second half of a full course or the second of two half courses will count for one of their related course options.

 90-level Seminar Requirement